Production Orders

 Quality Control

-In this tab, mainly consisting of a grid, it is possible to view details of the planned quality control tests for the phase/subphase.
+In this tab, mainly consisting of a grid, it is possible to view details of the planned quality control tests for Quality control for the phase / sub-phase.

 Phase Note